 Valentina's Tex Mex BBQ.
 Credit Rose McIntyre.

 Barbecue for breakfast?
 You betcha.
-Cruise up to this food trailer and start your day with The Real Deal Holyfield, a breakfast taco loaded with a fried egg, potatoes, refried beans, bacon and your choice of mesquite-smoked brisket or pulled pork.
+Cruise up to this food trailer and start your day with The Real Deal Holyfield, a breakfast taco loaded with a fried egg, potatoes, refried beans, bacon and your choice of mesquite-smoked brisket, pulled pork or cerveza beef fajita.
 For lunch or dinner, take your pick from “Tex” sandwiches or “Mex” tacos — or just order juicy meats by the pound, from pulled chicken and pork to beef and pork ribs.

 Iron Works Barbecue.
 Credit Lisa Hause.

-Originally an ironwork shop, this tiny tin building (a state historic site) was transformed into a barbecue haven in 1978.
-Plates come loaded with famous Texas sliced beef, ribs and more, while the mouthwatering sandwich menu spans smoked pork loin and pulled pork.
+Originally an ironworks shop, this tiny tin building (a state historic site) was transformed into a barbecue haven in 1978.
+Plates come loaded with famous Texas sliced beef, ribs and more, while the mouthwatering sandwich menu spans smoked turkey and pulled pork.
 Can’t decide?
 Order the sampler plate and dig into sliced beef, signature hot sausage and a beef rib served with potato salad, beans, pickle, onion, bread and barbecue sauce.

 The Original Black’s BBQ in Lockhart now has an Austin outpost, serving barbecue cooked fresh on the Lockhart pits and hand-delivered to Austin daily.
 Three generations stand behind the slow-smoked recipes, dating back to 1932.
 Among them: pork spare ribs, chopped beef brisket, turkey breast, pulled pork and Black’s famous homemade sausage, crafted from an 80-year-old recipe.